NEW: U.S. officials describe conviction as a victory for people on both sides of the border

 He made his name in the Mexican drug underworld as a hitman, authorities say.
 In the mid-2000s, two drug cartels – the Zetas and the Sinaloa cartel – fought a long and bloody turf battle for Nuevo Laredo smuggling routes.
 Valdez was one of the soldiers in those battles.

 Extradition came after ‘El Chapo’ escape

-Mexican authorities touted his 2010 arrest as a high-profile win in its drug war.
+Mexican authorities touted his 2010 arrest as a high-profile win in the nation’s drug war.
 At the time, he was on the list of most-wanted drug traffickers in both Mexico and the United States.
 The United States offered a $2 million reward for his capture.

 After his arrest, the Mexican attorney general’s office published a video of his confession, in which he said he managed lucrative drug routes from Panama to the United States.

-Valdez' former boss, Guzman, was arrested in 2014.
+Valdez’s former boss, Guzman, was arrested in 2014.
 But the following year, he escaped from prison, causing great embarrassment to the Mexican government.
-Shortly afterward, Mexico extradited high-profile traffickers -- including Valdez -- to the United States.
+Shortly afterward, Mexico extradited high-profile traffickers – including Valdez – to the United States.

 U.S. officials praised Mexican authorities Wednesday for capturing Valdez and sending him to the United States to face charges, touting his conviction as a victory for people on both sides of the border.

 “These things don’t happen without the cooperation of our partners in Mexico,” said Daniel Salter, the Drug Enforcement Administration’s special agent in charge in Atlanta.

 Now, he said, authorities have their sights set on a another target.